alexwlchan/alexwlchan.net/src/notes/2025/2025-09-22-mcp-in-archivematica.md

 ---
-layout: til
+layout: note
 title: 'The "MCP" in Archivematica stands for "Master Control Program"'
 summary: It's nothing to do with generative AI.
 date: 2025-09-22 09:28:04 +01:00
-tags:
+topics:
-  - digital preservation
+  - Digital preservation
-  - archivematica
+  - Naming things
-  - naming things
+future_topics:
-old_syntax_highlighting: true
+  - Archivematica
 ---
 The acronym "MCP" has been used a lot recently in the context of Large Language Models.
 It stands for ["Model Context Protocol"][mcp_ai], and it's a way for generative AI to communicate with external systems.